 \section{Reliability of Annotations}

 For annotations producing real-valued scores, a commonly used measure of quality and reliability is \textit{split-half reliability} (SHR) \cite{cronbach1951coefficient,kuder1937theory}.
 SHR is a measure of the degree to which repeating the annotations would result in similar relative rankings of the items.
 To measure SHR, annotations for each 4-tuple are split into two bins.
 The annotations for each bin are used to produce two different independent relatedness scores.
-Next, the Spearman correlation between the two \bl {sets of} scores is calculated---a measure of the closeness of the two rankings.
+Next, the Spearman correlation between the two sets of scores is calculated---a measure of the closeness of the two rankings.
 If the annotations are reliable then there should be a high correlation.
 This process is repeated 1000 times and the correlation scores are averaged.
-Table \ref{tab:shr} shows the result.
-SHR of 0.84 indicates high annotation reliability.
-This score is also similar to SHR scores obtained in prior work on ranking tweets by emotions (between 0.82 and 0.89) \cite{mohammad-kiritchenko-2018-understanding}.

 \smm{ As shown in Table \ref{tab:shr}, STR-2022 has an SHR of 0.84---signifying high annotation reliability.
 This is a key result of this paper.
 Recall that our annotation guidelines did not hard code the various scenarios of sentence pair types and how they should be judged, but rather were designed to elicit how native speakers of English naturally judge relatedness.
 The high reliability of annotations, despite this, shows that speakers of a language are inherently consistent in their judgments of relatedness.
 It also validates our approach as a way to produce high-quality relatedness datasets; which, in turn, can be used to study the mechanisms underpinning relatedness (as we explore in the next Section). }